 - There are lots of negations in Daodejing and Middle Way

-- Yinyang is best understood with double negation
+- Yinyang is best understood with double negation, not dualism

-Accompanying with this article is a framework to illustrate and visualize the transformations, transcendence and distortions in perspectives, and discuss how to get into the right view in various applications.
-You can check it out: A theory of perspective.
+Accompanying with this article is a proposed framework to illustrate and visualize Buddhist concepts like sunyata, nirvana, dharma, the transformations, transcendences and distortions of perspectives, and discuss it various applications.
+You can read its research proposal.